Lewis H. Morgan: Early life and education

-Lewis' grandfather, Thomas Morgan of Connecticut, had been a Continental soldier in the Revolutionary War.
-Afterward he and his family migrated west to New York's Finger Lakes region, where he bought land from the Cayuga people and planted a farm on the shores of Lake Cayuga near Aurora.
-He and his wife already had three sons, including Jedediah, the future father of Lewis; and a daughter.

 In 1797, Jedediah Morgan (1774–1826) married Amanda Stanton, settling on a 100-acre gift of land from his father.
 After she had five children and died, Jedediah married Harriet Steele of Hartford, Connecticut.
 They had eight more children, including Lewis.
 As an adult, he adopted the middle initial "H." Morgan later decided that this H, if anything, stood for "Henry".

-A multi-skilled Yankee, Jedediah Morgan invented a plow and formed a business partnership to manufacture parts for it; he built a blast furnace for the factory.
-He moved to Aurora, leaving the farm to a son.
-After joining the Masons, he helped to form the first Masonic lodge in Aurora.
-Elected a state senator, Morgan supported the construction of the Erie Canal, which opened in 1825.

 At his death in 1826, Jedediah left 500 acres with herds and flocks in trust for the support of his family.
 This provided for education as well.
 Morgan studied classical subjects at Cayuga Academy: Latin, Greek, rhetoric and mathematics.
 His father had bequeathed money specifically for his college education, after giving land to the other children for their occupations.
 Morgan chose Union College in Schenectady.
 Due to his work at Cayuga Academy, Morgan finished college in two years, 1838–1840, graduating at age 22.
 The curriculum continued study of classics combined with science, especially mechanics and optics.
 Morgan was strongly interested in the works of the French naturalist Georges Cuvier.

 Eliphalet Nott, the president of Union College, was an inventor of stoves and a boiler; he held 31 patents.
 A Presbyterian minister, he kept the young men under a tight discipline, forbidding alcoholic beverages and requiring students to get permission to go to town.
 He held up the Bible as the one practical standard for all behavior.
 His career ended with some notoriety when he was investigated by the state for attempting to raise funds for the college through a lottery.
 The students evaded his strict regime by founding secret (and forbidden) fraternities, such as the Kappa Alpha Society.
 Lewis Morgan joined in 1839.